[ The Game ]

 An order is set before the round — flip a tee or randomize.
 Players rotate through tee positions on every hole.
 The Wolf can be either first or last on the tee.

-The classic rotation, with the Wolf teeing off last:
+The classic four-player rotation, with the Wolf teeing off last:

 PICK A PARTNER… OR GO LONE